GamesCreed

 NORCO provides the perfect blend by giving the player just enough information to construct a compelling story and recognizing their intellect while giving enough room for their creativity.

 A first-person point-and-click adventure game with pixel art visuals has nothing to appeal to unless it portrays a story that matters.
 In the same way, due to its pixel-art flair, NORCO, too, will fail to capture your curiosity unless you’re a follower of this genre.
-Not many would know about the story of this game, while its honest depiction of the troubles that the petroleum industry can cause to a small town.
+Not many would know about the story of this game, while it’s an honest depiction of the troubles that the petroleum industry can cause to a small town.

 As alluring as it is simple, its sadness might easily have slid into the background of recent popular games.
 But NORCO’s dark themes about religion, change, and grief made it the first game to win the Tribeca Film Festival’s game award.
 In my experience, no other game has a setting quite like it.